ibizaman/skarabox/docs/installation.md

 - Reduce the DHCP pool to the bounds .100 to .200, inclusive.
   This way, you are left with some space to statically allocate some IPs.
 - Statically assign the IP address of the server.
+  Router usually allow to "pin" a lease.
+  This is not needed if the IP was set statically above.
 - Enable port redirection for ports to the server IP:
   - 80 to 80.
   - 443 to 443.
-  - A random port to `skarabox.sshPort` (default 2222) to be able to ssh into your server from abroad.
+  - `skarabox.sshPort` to `skarabox.sshPort` (default 2222) to be able to ssh into your server from abroad.
-  - A random port to `skarabox.sshBootPort` 2223 to be able to start the server from abroad.
+  - `skarabox.sshBootPort` to `skarabox.sshBootPort` 2223 to be able to start the server from abroad.

 To check if this setup works,
-you can connect to another network (like using the tethered connection from your phone or connecting to another WiFi network) and then ssh into your server like above, but instead of using the IP address, use the domain name in `skarabox.hosts.<name>.ip`.
+you can connect to another network (like using the tethered connection from your phone or connecting to another WiFi network) and then ssh into your server like shown in the [Normal Operations](./normal-operations.html#ssh) section, but instead of using the IP address, use the domain name in `skarabox.hosts.<name>.ip`.

 ### Add Services {#checklist-services}